saking3/alaska_dead_trees/README.md

 ## Original Modeling Methodology

-The Segment Anything Model (SAM), DINOv2 Model, and ResNet-152 Model trained on ImageNet-1k data were trained using transfer learning on our labeled dataset containing labeled dead trees.
+The Segment Anything Model (SAM), DINOv2 Model, ResNet-152 Model pre-trained on ImageNet-1k, ResNet-152 Model with no pretraining, and a 53 layered CNN were trained using transfer learning on our labeled dataset containing labeled dead trees.

 ## General Workflow description
 **Dataset creation/preprocessing:** BinaryMaskNoiseRemoval.ipynb, HuggingFaceDatasetCreation.ipynb

-**Models:** Contained within DINOv2Model.ipynb, SAMModel.ipynb, ResNet152Model.ipynb.
+**Models:** Contained within DINOv2Model.ipynb, SAMModel.ipynb, Resnet152model.ipynb, RAWResnet152model.ipynb, and CNN50.ipynb.

 **Running predictions on an entire image (vs a single tile):** The huggingface dataset has had all "blank" tiles (tiles with only 0 or 1 values) removed, so if you would like to tile up an whole image (including empty tiles), run predictions on it, then have it stitched back into a single image, you will need to follow the protocols in: DINOv2_PredictEntireImage.ipynb and SAM_PredictEntireImage.ipynb